The Gitlin Law Firm has an extensive section on Divorce in the Family Law FAQs. Here, we divide them into smaller sections.

 Picking a lawyer to represent you in a divorce or a family law case can be a daunting task.
-There is little in the way of objective rating systems, individual testimonials may or may not be reliable, and you may or may not have the experience to judge the quality of lawyers you interview.
-Here is some helpful information to hopefully make the process a little easier for you and, hopefully, help you select a divorce lawyer who will work well with you.
-If you need a divorce or family law lawyer in Illinois, you can also contact The Gitlin Law Firm to schedule a consultation.
+It is difficult for clients to find objective rating systems and individual testimonials may or may not be reliable.
+It also maybe difficult to experience to judge the quality of lawyers you initially meet.
+That is especially the case if your interview is limited to perhaps an hour or less in length.
+We provide some helpful information to hopefully make the process a little easier for you to select a divorce lawyer who will work well with you.
+If you need a divorce or family law lawyer in Illinois, you can contact The Gitlin Law Firm to schedule a consultation.

 All The Gitlin Law Firm FAQs on Lawyer Selection

 As in many of life’s activities, proper preparation for a divorce case can make the whole process faster, less expensive, and less frightening.
 In terms of divorce, preparation can be viewed as gathering information, preparing financially and emotionally, and making sure you are aware of the risks and possible outcomes of potential choices.
 The time to inform yourself is before the divorce process begins, if possible.
 The Gitlin Law Firm can answer your questions or represent you in your Illinois divorce case.